ad9311/re-former/README.md

 You will be presented with a form and where you can create a new user.
 Please keep in mind that the username and the email must be unique and the username and password must have between 6 to 16 characters.</br>

-To edit a user type in the address bar /[user_id]/edit.
-It should look something like this http://127.0.0.1:3000/users/4/edit where 4 is the id of the user you wish to edit.</br>
+To edit a user just click the link with user's username and edit it.
+Keep in mind that the same restrictions for creating a new one will also apply.

 To the id of all users you can use Rails console, like this: